nodos-dev/docs/docs/development/plugins/index.md

 ```shell
 nodos pin mycorp.myplugin.PrintLog SomeNewPin
 ```
-Because we didn't provide `--show-as` parameter, it will ask for it. "show-as" parameter is used to define the pin's current kind in the node.
+Because we didn't provide `--show-as` parameter, it will ask for it.
+This is used to define the pin's current kind in the node.
 It can be an input pin, output pin or a property.

 ```plaintext
 ?
 Select pin show-as: